nhatkhoa112/photo-app-5/README.md

-# Photo App

-Hello, my name is Nhat Khoa Nguyen.
+## User Stories

-This is my Ruby on Rails Photo app.
+This is my Ruby on Rails PhotoApp.
-url:

-Submitted by: Nguyen Nhat Khoa
+Submitted by: Nguyen Nhat Khoa.

-  Steps taken:

-  - Build home page and update layout view.
+I'm building this app to learn Ruby on rails.
+Need to pay to create a User

+## User Stories
+The following **required** functionality is completed:
-  - Create User database by gem devise and update users views.
+- [X] User can update picture to app.
-  - Create Payment database, update payment model and form for creadit card.
-  - Use some js file and add stripe payment for users.
-  - Add image picture uploader action.